-The Mentor Preference Form should take about 5 minutes.
+The Mentor Preference Form (at the bottom of this email) should take about 5 minutes.

 You will be sent the business plans and links to our review form.
 Past reviewers report taking an average of 2 hours per plan to read and review a plan.
 Additionally, we offer “Clarification Calls” which are 1-hour calls where you can ask the entrepreneur(s) questions you might have about their business plan.
 So we expect the total time involved to be between 6 hours (2 plans) and 9 hours (3 plans).